Important Legal Disclaimer

 Before Letting:

-- [ ] Gas Safety Cert (yearly, covers boiler and gas items)
+- [ ] Gas Safety Cert (yearly, covers boiler and gas items).

-- [ ] Electrical report (every 5 years)
+- [ ] Electric report (every 5 years).

-- [ ] EPC (lasts 10 years; most lets need E or better)
+- [ ] EPC (lasts 10 years; most lets need E or better).

-- [ ] Smoke alarms on each floor, working on day 1
+- [ ] Smoke alarms on each floor, working on day 1.

-- [ ] Furniture meets fire rules (if furnished)
+- [ ] Furniture meets fire rules (if furnished).

-- [ ] HMO licence (if 5+ tenants from 2+ households, £500-£1,200/year)
+- [ ] HMO licence (if 5+ tenants from 2+ households, £500-£1,200/year).
+For higher yields, consider our HMO property investment guide covering 6-9% returns.

 During Tenancy:

-- [ ] Right to Rent check in England (check tenant's right to be in UK)
+- [ ] Right to Rent check in England (check tenant's right to be in UK).

-- [ ] Protect deposit within 30 days (use a govt scheme)
+- [ ] Protect deposit within 30 days (use a govt scheme).

-- [ ] Give tenant prescribed info
+- [ ] Give tenant set info.

-- [ ] Give How to Rent guide
+- [ ] Give How to Rent guide.

-- [ ] Give gas cert before move-in
+- [ ] Give gas cert before move-in.

-- [ ] Give EPC
+- [ ] Give EPC.

 Ongoing Property Checks:

-- [ ] Gas safety check each year (£60-£100)
+- [ ] Gas safety check each year (£60-£100).

-- [ ] Property check every 3–6 months
+- [ ] Property check every 3-6 months.

-- [ ] Keep property liveable
+- [ ] Keep property liveable.

 Tax:

-- [ ] Register for Self Assessment
+- [ ] Sign up for Self Assessment.

-- [ ] File tax return with rental income
+- [ ] File tax return with rental income.

-- [ ] Know mortgage interest limits (only 20% relief now)
+- [ ] Know mortgage interest limits (only 20% relief now).

-- [ ] Think about a limited company (different tax, ask an accountant)
+- [ ] Think about a limited company (different tax, ask an accountant).

 SECTION 4: Picking Tenants